ArcadeCity/arcade-v5/README.md

 ## What

-**Now:** Arcade City, a peer-to-peer services app for Android and iOS. _(Removed from app stores 2021-09-04 while we refactor for v5.1.)_
+**Now:** Arcade City, a peer-to-peer services app for Android and iOS.

+- _Removed from app stores 2021-09-04 while we refactor for v5.1_

 **Soon:** The Arcade, an open peer-to-peer services ecosystem on Bitcoin.